Shai Baitel

-Baitel is the creator of the new musical Damascus Square, inspired by a famous Israeli espionage mission.

 Early life and education

 Baitel was born in 1975 in Nazareth, Israel.

 Baitel holds an LL.M in international business and trade law from Fordham University in New York City, and graduated, with honors, from Tel Aviv University earning a degree in Law and Middle East history.

 Professional career

 Mana Contemporary

 Baitel is the co-founder of Mana Contemporary - a global, comprehensive arts center.
 Together with its president Eugene Lemay, Baitel has started working on the MANA project in 2012 and has been serving as Senior Vice President, Director of Corporate Development & Global Partnerships.

 Mana Contemporary is based in a former tobacco warehouse in Jersey City and has additional locations in Chicago and Miami.

 Through Mana, Baitel has spearheaded collaborations with artist such as Jeff Koons, Marina Abramovic, Richard Serra and American Actor Whoopi Goldberg who curated an exhibition on Marilyn Monroe in 2016.

 Modern Art Museum Shanghai

 In November 2020, Baitel was announced as the artistic director at the Modern Art Museum in Shanghai.

 Baitel first exhibited at the Modern Art Museum Shanghai (MAM) with his in September 2019.
 The exhibition named “Retrospectrum” focused on the life and work of musician Bob Dylan.

-The exhibition was seen by a quarter of a million people, being moved to Beijing and then to Florida International University in Miami where it was exhibited during Art Basel's Miami Beach Art Week at the start of December 2021.
+The exhibition was seen by a quarter of a million people, being moved to Beijing, Shenzhen, and then to the Patricia & Phillip Frost Art Museum at Florida International University in Miami where it was exhibited during Art Basel's Miami Beach Art Week at the start of December 2021.
+The exhibition has since been on view also at the National Museum of XXI Century Arts (MAXXI) in Rome, Italy.

-It was this exhibition that led to Baitel being offered the inaugural Artistic Director position at the Modern Art Museum Shanghai.
+As part of the exhibition at MAXXI, Baitel edited and published Bob Dylan.
+Retrospectrum.
+The book presents an overview of Bob Dylan’s life as a painter and sculptor in over 100 drawings, paintings, metal sculptures and videos.
+The work features essays from Baitel, Caterina Caselli, Bob Dylan, Alain Elkann, Anne-Marie Mai, Richard Prince and Greg Tate.

+In July 2021, Baitel curated Zaha Hadid Architects 'ZHA Close Up – Work & Research' at the Modern Art Museum Shanghai.
+The exhibition displayed Zaha Hadid Architects projects from 1982 to the present day, including the MAXXI Museum in Rome and the Leeza SOHO in Beijing.

+The exhibition was the first dedicated to the work of architect Zaha Hadid to take place in mainland China.

+In March 2023, alongside Bartolomeo Pietromarchi and Elena Motisi, Baitel curated ‘Conscious Collective’ at the MAXXI Museum in Rome.